-Special attention is paid to the initial consultation between therapist and patient, ensuring that the preparatory work of diagnosis, discussion of the model with the patient, and crisis planning has been undertaken appropriately.
-The therapist may have to revisit the crisis plan at regular intervals and so it is important that time is spent developing it in detail.
-Similarly the risk assessment needs to be completed fully so that indicators of increasing risk are apparent whenever possible.
+Special attention is paid to the initial consultation between therapist and patient, ensuring that the preparatory work of diagnosis, discussion of the model with the patient, and crisis planning, and formulation has been undertaken appropriately.
+The supervisor should check that these basic underpinnings of MBT treatment have been successfully completed if offering supervision after treatment has started.
+The therapist may have to revisit the crisis plan and formulation at regular intervals and so it is important that time is spent developing it in detail.
+Similarly, the risk assessment needs to be completed fully so that indicators of increasing risk are apparent whenever possible.
 The supervisor has a responsibility to check that these basic requirements of therapy are complete and that the therapist has used a mentalizing stance to develop the plans collaboratively.